YanCotta/anti-aging-epigenetics-ml-app/docs/DEV_PLAN.md

 ## Goals

 - Deliver a secure, explainable ML MVP where users upload genetics + submit habits and receive a biological-age estimate and recommendations with explanations.
-- Implement two ML baselines: Random Forest and a simple MLP.
-Track experiments with MLFlow.
+- Implement baseline Linear Regression first, then Random Forest and a simple MLP.
+Track and compare all experiments with MLFlow.
 - Serve predictions through a FastAPI backend (Django code remains during transition but will be replaced).

 ## Architecture